Dresovense/orange3-textable/docs/doc/widgets/urls.rst

     Figure 1: **URLs** widget (basic interface).

-The **Options** section allows the user to define the label of the output segmentation (**Output segmentation label**), here *url_content*.

-The **Info** section indicates the  the number of characters in the single segment contained in the output segmentation, or the reasons why no segmentation is emitted (inability to retrieve the data, encoding issue, etc.).

-The **Send** button triggers the emission of a segmentation to the output connection(s).
+The **Send** button triggers the emission of a segmentation to the output connections.
 When it is selected, the **Send automatically** checkbox disables the button and the widget attempts to automatically emit a segmentation at every modification of its interface.

+The **Cancel** button stops the widget from working and returns it to its inital state.

+Below the **Send** button, the user finds the number of characters in the single segment contained in the output segmentation, or the reasons why no segmentation is emitted (inability to retrieve the data, encoding issue, etc.).

 Advanced interface
 ~~~~~~~~~~~~~~~~~~